 The medical services in our department are long-term video EEG monitoring, high magnetic field MRI/PET, ACTH therapy, ketogenic diet, vagus nerve stimulation and surgical operation, such as focal brain resection and callosotomy.
 We also provide nucleic acid drug and gene therapy for patients with spinal muscular atrophy.
 We focus on diagnosis, genetic analysis and treatment for rare neurologic diseases.

-We provide comprehensive diagnostic and treatment services for children with endocrinological abnormality and diabetes, such as disorders of growth, pubertal development, Ca/P metabolism (including skeletal dysplasia), gonadal development and adrenal cortex function.
+We provide comprehensive diagnostic and treatment services for children with disorders of endocrinology and metabolism, including and diabetes, such as disorders of growth, pubertal development, Ca/P metabolism (including skeletal dysplasia), gonadal development and adrenal cortex function.
 Especially, we are focusing on providing advanced medical service for congenital adrenal hyperplasia (CAH) and disorders of sex development (DSD).
 Our institute is one of the DSD central facilities approved by the Japanese Society for Pediatric Endocrinology (JSPE).
 For social contribution, we supervise the neonatal screening system for CAH in Tokyo metropolitan city and peer support group of type 1 diabetes, “Tokyo Wakamatsu-kai”.

-We performed peritoneal dialysis for low-body-weight children and provided acute hemodialysis for children who developed acute kidney injury and for children with collagen diseases.
+We performed peritoneal dialysis for infants and provided acute hemodialysis for children who developed acute kidney injury.
+Also patients with tubulointerstitial nephritis and renal disease complicated by uveitis are treated.

 Collaborating with other medical departments or special care groups in pediatrics, we are treating preterm in- fants (≧ 27 weeks gestation, birth weight ≧ 800 g), neonates with complications and babys born from mothers with complication.